Isle of Wight Guru

 • Brook Chine, West Wight – next door to Compton Bay and a good one if you’ve also brought a dog with you.
 Unspoilt crumbly cliffs

-• Freshwater Bay, West Wight – stony beach which is popular with surfers on a stormy day (head round to the right rather than visiting the main beach)
+• Freshwater Bay, West Wight – stony beach that is popular with surfers on a stormy day (head round to the right rather than visiting the main beach)

 • Dunroamin Beach, East Wight – the quiet bit between the busy resorts of Sandown and Shanklin